rfortherestofus/blog/dont-label-everything/dont-label-everything.md

 data to only include the town, county, and Connecticut.
 This data is then piped into ggplot, where we make a set of slope graphs (one for each age group) to show the population projections from 2020 to 2040.
+The function below, with explanatory comments throughout, shows how this all works.

 ``` r
 population_projection_plot <- function(town_to_plot, county_to_plot) {